abdelkoudos/ML-Project-Implantations-/README.md

+deep learning.ai
-deep learning.ai  Machine Learning Specialization
+Machine Learning Specialization
 Instructor: Andrew NJ
 University: Stanford
 platform: Coursera

 The specialization consists of 3 courses and this repository contains my implementation for all the tasks and projects I did throughout the specialization.

-course 1: (Supervised Machine Learning: Regression and Classification)
+- Course 1: (Supervised Machine Learning: Regression and Classification)

 - Project 1: Profit Analysis and City Selection for Restaurant Expansion (C1-W2 Single-Var Lin-Reg-Practice):
   Linear regression with 1 variable.